 Concerned about your security and privacy online?
-Find out here how to make the Opera browser check page safety automatically and prevent tracking across sites to boot.
+Find out here how to make the Opera check page safety for safe browsing automatically and prevent tracking across sites to boot.

 First, Birds Do It, Trees Do It